intel/rohd/doc/tutorials/chapter_5/00_basic_modules.md

 In this chapter:

-- You learn what is ROHD module and how to create a ROHD module.
-We will be creating a Full Adder ROHD module.
+- You will learn what the ROHD module is and the criteria and rules for creating a module.
+We will then implement a Full-Adder and an N-Bit Full Adder, building upon the exercises completed previously, using the ROHD Module.

 ## What is ROHD Module?

-If you have prior experience with System Verilog, they are kind of the same `Module` that we are referring.
-Some would ask why do we need a Module?
-We had seen in the previous tutorials that we can survive or use ROHD without creating module right?
-Well, this is because you haven't go deep into simulator or system verilog code generation.
+If you have prior experience with System Verilog, you may already be familiar with the concept of a `Module`, as it is similar to what we are referring to in ROHD.
+You may wonder why we need a Module, as we have seen in previous tutorials that we can use ROHD without creating one.
+However, this is because we haven't delved into the details of simulation or System Verilog code generation.

-But in a typical ROHD framework, you will need Module to unlock capability of generateSynth() or Simulation().
-Therefore, it is good to learn about ROHD module to further increase the flexibility of the hardware design.
-We will be using a lot of .build() function in the later Sequential circuit.
+In a typical ROHD framework, you will need a Module in order to unlock the capabilities of the `generateSynth()` and `Simulation()` functions.
+Therefore, it is important to learn about the ROHD module in order to increase the flexibility of hardware design.
+We will be using the `.build()` function extensively in later sequential circuits.

 In ROHD, `Module` has inputs and outputs that connects them.
 However, there are severals rules that **MUST** be followed.